martinkirch/showergel/docs/what.rst

     Liquidsoap does not pre-compute its playlist, and neither does Showergel.

-Indeed, Liquidsoap lets you write a stream generation function.
+A more theoretical explanation is that Liquidsoap lets you write a stream generation function.
 Predicting what will play out would require reverse-engineering users' scripts - automatically!
 On its side, Showergel has a scheduler so it can predict what it will do, but that's not enough.
 For example, even if you have scheduled